Hamberthm/esp32-bt2ps2/README.md

 24/8/24: Mouse and Multimedia Key support is out for v0.6!
 Try it out: https://github.com/Hamberthm/esp32-bt2ps2/discussions/14

+*README FOR v0.6 IS IN PRODUCTION, PLEASE REFER TO THE RELEASE NOTES ON THE RELEASE PAGE*

 8/12/23: Remember to connect the PS2 port Ground to the board, it won't work if you leave it floating.

-18/8/23: Release v0.4 is out with best compatibility as ever and many, many bug fixes!

 FreeRTOS ticking rate of 1000hz is CRITICAL.
 Be sure to use the default SDKconfig file included!